alexandre-roux/NTSAlarmClock/README.md

 1. This app needs your permission to display notifications so the alarm can actually start.
 It will be asked when you start it.
-   2This app also needs internet to play the stream, so put your phone in a silent mode when sleeping so the stream can run.
+2. This app also needs internet to play the stream, so put your phone in a silent mode when sleeping so the stream can run.
-   3I tested this app on recent versions of Android, but I advise you to run a classic alarm at the same time in case the app doesn't work, at least for the first time.
+3. I tested this app on recent versions of Android, but I advise you to run a classic alarm at the same time in case the app doesn't work, at least for the first time.